 Rusty Bugs & Roosters is the place to find outdoor metal decorations and unique Texas-style stocking stuffers.

 I love this antique red truck for sale inside Rusty Bugs and could just picture it parked under a Christmas tree with presents tucked in the back.
 (It's about 3 feet long, although you can't really tell by the photo.
-Also, the majority of the items in this store are very inexpensively priced — I just happened to photograph one of the costly items.)
+Also, the majority of the items in this store are nowhere near this costly.)

 The Gruene General Store is stuffed to the brim with items to decorate the tree, Texas-made foods, and stocking stuffers.